randyp/jdbj/README.md

 #### Why?
 Other jdbc convenience libraries follow the "create statement, bind parameters, execute query, map results" pattern that we inherited from older procedural code.
 For many web applications we've found a better pattern: "specify query, specify results mapper, bind parameters, execute query".
 We get to reuse steps 1-2 across most requests and only do the minimum amount of query building for each request.

 In addition, many other convenience libraries try to hide the binding code behind annotations and reflection.
-A different pattern (not necessarily better) is to expose the binding while hiding the PreparedStatement behind a PreparedColumn.
+A different pattern (not necessarily better) is to expose the binding as a concept called PreparedColumn, which redirects bindings to PreparedStatements when asked.
+In this way we can hide the PreparedStatement without hiding the binding.

 #### Guiding Principles
 * No *connection handles* - just use the Connection as an argument